 My Life Coaching training, delivered through The Life Coaching Institute of Australia, a sister school of the Australian Institute of Professional Counsellors, comprised modules focused on a variety of therapeutic practices, psychological principles and coaching techniques.
 My ongoing training involves regular communication and practise sessions with coaches, counsellors and students from the LCIA and AIPC programs as well as through the International Coaching Federation (ICF) of which I am a member.

 A former serial client

 There are situations in life when it is just not appropriate to rely solely upon the expertise of ones family and friends in order to crawl out of a hole.
 Sometimes, outside sources of support are essential.
 This has certainly been my experience as well.
 Social workers, psychiatrists, mental health nurses, counsellors…these are just some of the support sources I have drawn upon in the past to tackle issues related to depression and anxiety, partially caused by a very high risk pregnancy.
 I had suffered four heartbreaking miscarriages before becoming pregnant with my daughter.
-Those 39.7 weeks carrying her were fraught with crippling fear of another loss, remedied only by a dedicated mindfulness meditation practice [note: mindfulness practice is about a LOT more than just meditation].
+Those 39.7 weeks carrying her were fraught with crippling anxiety of another loss, a fear remedied in part by a dedicated mindfulness meditation practice [note: mindfulness practice is about a LOT more than just meditation].
 This fear had been exacerbated by the numerous warnings (during the countless hospital visits) that I was on the verge of miscarrying my 5th pregnancy due to heavy blood loss.